 A 23-year-old US soldier stationed at Camp Carroll in Daegu was also infected.
 Some 28,500 American troops are deployed in South Korea.

-Meanwhile in the Middle East, Iran has emerged as a major hotspot, with a total of 139 cases and 19 deaths.
+In the Middle East, Iran has emerged as a major hotspot, with 44 further infections reported on Wednesday.

-Even the country's deputy health minister Iraj Harirchi has contracted the virus.
+Even the country's deputy health minister Iraj Harirchi has said he has contracted the virus.

-Several Gulf countries have announced measures to cut links with Iran in an attempt to stop the virus spread.
+Gulf countries announced new measures to cut links with Iran in an attempt to stop the spread.

 © 2020 AFP